Large-scale emergencies outside Canada

 Before you go

-Before you travel to or remain in a country affected by a large-scale emergency, consult our Travel Advice and Advisories for your destination and carefully evaluate how the situation in the country may affect your security and safety.
-If a Travel Advisory is issued, your travel insurance coverage may be affected.
+- Check the Travel Advice and Advisories for your destination and carefully evaluate how the situation in the country may affect your security and safety.
+If a travel advisory is issued, your travel insurance coverage may be affected.

-Provide family or friends with the telephone number for our Emergency Watch and Response Centre, and carry the contact information for the Canadian embassies and consulates serving the countries you plan to visit.
+- Provide family or friends with the telephone number of our Emergency Watch and Response Centre, and carry the contact information for the Canadian embassies and consulates serving the countries you plan to visit.

-If your destination is affected by a large-scale emergency
+If you are affected by a large-scale emergency outside Canada

 - Contact your family and friends as soon as you can, even if you have not been affected, and continue to update them on your situation until you leave the affected area.

-- If you find yourself in a deteriorating situation abroad, you should consider leaving by commercial means if you can do so safely.
+- If you find yourself in a deteriorating situation, think about leaving by commercial means if you can do so safely.

 - Monitor local news for the latest information on the situation and follow the instructions of local authorities.

-- In case of civil unrest, keep a low profile and avoid demonstrations and large gatherings.
+- If there is civil unrest, keep a low profile and avoid demonstrations and large gatherings.

-- Call the closest Canadian office serving your location if you need consular help.
-If the office is closed, your call will be transferred to the Emergency Watch and Response Centre in Ottawa.
-The centre operates 24/7 and may also be reached directly at +1 613 996 8885 (collect calls are accepted) or by email at email@example.com.
+- Contact the closest Canadian office serving your location if you need consular help.
+If the office is closed, your call will be transferred to the Emergency Watch and Response Centre (EWRC) in Ottawa.
+The EWRC operates 24/7 and may also be reached by:

 - Date modified: